BPS Lie algebras for totally negative 2-Calabi-Yau categories and nonabelian Hodge theory for stacks: Cohomological Hall algebras of 2-dimensional categories

 In this section, we define the CoHA product, generalising the one given in \cite{kapranov2019cohomological}.
 We let $\mathscr{C}$, $\mathcal{A}$, $\varpi\colon \mathfrak{M}\rightarrow \mathcal{M}$ be as in \S \ref{subsubsection:categorical}.
 Then we define as in the introduction

 We assume that the assumptions stated in \S \ref{subsubsection:assumptionCoHAproduct}, which we briefly recall, are satisfied.
-Firstly, we require that the forgetful morphism $p\colon \mathfrak{Exact}\rightarrow \FM$ from the stack of short exact sequences of objects parametrise by points of $\FM$, to $\FM$, which remembers only the middle term in the sequence, is representable and proper (Assumption \ref{p_assumption}).
-Secondly, we assume that Diagram \eqref{filt_forget} is the classical truncation of a diagram in a certain category of globally presented derived stacks over $\FM^{\times 3}$: see Assumptions \ref{q_assumption1} and \ref{q_assumption2} and \S \ref{GPres_sec} for details.
+Firstly, we require that the forgetful morphism $p\colon \mathfrak{Exact}\rightarrow \FM$ from the stack of short exact sequences of objects parametrised by points of $\FM$, to $\FM$, which remembers only the middle term in the sequence, is representable and proper (Assumption \ref{p_assumption}).
+Secondly, we assume that the forgetful morphism $q\colon \mathfrak{Exact} \rightarrow \FM \times \FM$ is the classical truncation of the total space of a $3$-term complex (Assumption \ref{q_assumption1}).